SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

    git config --global user.email "you@example.com"
    git config --global user.name "Your Name"
    ```
 8. Now we are initializing a Git repository which can be used to convert an existing, unversioned project to a Git repository or initialize a new, empty repository.
-To use  other Git commands, you need an initialized repository, so this is usually the first command you'll run in a new project.
+To use  other Git commands, you need an initialized repository, so this is usually the first command you**ll run in a new project.
 Let us run the following commands:

 	```
     git init